The Round Robin Page 2

 60"(152 cm) square

-I made the feathered star in a class by Sharyn Craig.
+Scarlett made the feathered star in a class by Sharyn Craig.
 The first border (Red) is by Martha Hilbert, the second (Blue) by Ann Arbuckle and the third (pinwheels) by Rose Marie Straw.
-I added the last border to finish it off.
-It's machine quilted.
+Scarlett added the last border to finish it off and machine quilted it.

 [picture of Scrap Star Round Robin]